khrykin/CXXProxyKit/README.md

 @end

 ```
-You can use this interface as a basis for a wrapper of your custom C++ container interface, as it also conforms to `CXXProxyObject`.
+You can use this interface as a basis for the wrapper of your custom C++ container interface, as it also conforms to `CXXProxyObject`.

 Then in Swift, you have to conform this class to `CXXProxyArraySequence`: